 In Camera: “in private session” involves a confidential meeting, or a portion of a meeting, taking place with only Board members present.
 This excludes the Executive Director, contractors, members and guests.
 The Board may include any parties required for the specific issues being discussed.
 Any in camera items will be identified as such and in advance on the Agenda.
 Minutes for in camera sessions are available only to those present in the meeting; if a decision is made during the in camera session, the decision should be recorded in the Board minutes as a formal record by the Board Directors.

-Committees: The committee chairs are responsible for communicating issues, concerns and accomplishments to the Board of Directors.
-The chairs will prepare and submit a report for distribution in the board meeting pre-read at least seven days prior to the board meeting.
+Working Groups: The Working Group Chairs are responsible for communicating issues, concerns and accomplishments to the Board of Directors.
+The Working Group Chairs will prepare and submit a report for distribution in the board meeting pre-read at least seven days prior to the Board meeting.

-Meeting Minutes & Reports: All and board meeting minutes and reports are to be prepared and distributed in a timely manner to the pre-determined distribution list.
+Meeting Minutes & Reports: All Working Group and Board meeting minutes and reports are to be prepared and distributed in a timely manner to the pre-determined distribution list.
 Records shall be maintained by the Executive Director and shall be posted on the PRAMP website.

-Guests: Interested individuals and groups are welcome to attend meetings of the board and as observers.
+Guests: Interested individuals and groups are welcome to attend meetings of the Board, and Committee and Working Groups as observers.